lite-xl/lite-xl-plugin-manager/README.md

 the form of an easy-to-use GUI.

-By default in releases, `lpm` will automatically consume the specification in the `latest` branch of this repository.
+By default in releases, `lpm` will automatically consume the specification in the `latest` branch of this repository, which corresponds to the most recent versioned release.

 Conforms to [SCPS3](https://github.com/adamharrison/straightforward-c-project-standard#SCPS3).